mrossini-ethz/camera-calibration-pvr/README.md

 ### Calibration of focal length, position and rotation (Solve Focal)
 Perform the following steps:

-1. Change the 3D view into *Top Orthographic* mode (Top view in Orthographic View mode: press `Numpad 7`, then `Numpad 5`).
+1. Change the 3D view into *Top Orthographic* mode (Top view in Orthographic View mode: press `Numpad 7`).
 2. In the 3D view, create a background image (`Shift-A` -> Image -> Background).
-Choose your reference image file.
+Choose your reference image file containing a rectangle.
 3. In the properties panel under Scene > Camera Calibration PVR select the background image (default name: Empty).
-3. Optional: Got to wireframe mode (press `Z` in the 3D view, then `4`).
+3. Optional: Go to wireframe mode (press `Z` in the 3D view, then `4`).
 4. Create a new Plane (`Shift-A` -> Mesh -> Plane).
 5. Enter Edit mode (`Tab` key) and move the plane vertices to the corners of the rectangle in the reference image.
+Do this as accurately as possible.
 6. Leave Edit mode (`Tab` key).
 7. Ensure that the plane is selected.
 In the Camera Calibration PVR panel press *Solve Focal*.

 This sets the position, the rotation and the focal length of the camera.
 A new object is created that represents the reconstructed rectangle.
 By design, this rectangle is parallel to the x-y-plane, at the location of the 3D cursor.
-(This can be changed in an option, see below.)
 The name of the reconstructed rectangle is the one of the original plane, with "_Cal" appended.

 ### Calibration of focal length, vertical lens shift, position and rotation (Solve Focal+Y)